 It’s now time to create your text ad.
 For every ad group, it’s always best to create three ads that are relevant to your keywords:

 The Final URL: this is the URL that users land on after clicking the ad.
 This is where you should include a link to your relevant landing page.

 Headline 1: The headline appears at the top of your ad and can contain up to 30 characters.

 Headline 2: The headline appears after headline 1, and can have up to 30 characters.

 Display path: This is your display URL, and can have up to 15 characters.

 Description: The description appears below the URL and features details of your product/service or offer.
 You can add up to 80 characters in your description.

 After you’ve created your text ad, you can see a desktop and mobile preview of the ad.

-    Now that we’ve discussed how to setup your search ad campaigns in Google AdWords it is now to discuss how to optimize your search ads.
+Now that we’ve discussed how to set-up your search ad campaigns in Google Ads it is now to discuss how to optimize your search ads.